 She loves her community for its rich history and cultural diversity, but mostly, she loves it for the people.
 It is her drive to connect with people that keeps her involved and focused on making Fayetteville strong.

 She has more than two decades of community service.
-She has made notable efforts in the betterment of our community by initiating programs and projects which has helped improve our city, shine a light on the positives, and showcases the beauty and uniqueness of Fayetteville.
+She has made notable efforts in the betterment of our community by initiating programs and projects which have helped improve our city, shine a light on the positives, and showcases the beauty and uniqueness of Fayetteville.
+For her efforts, she was awarded the 2020 Elmer Floyd Lifetime Achievement Award for Community Service.

 Before her position as our Community Engagement Administrator, she was the Marketing and Event Manager at The Fayetteville Observer for more than 10 years.
 During her tenure at the Observer, she led an effort to recognize young leaders in our community by creating The Fayetteville Observer’s 40 Under 40.
 Prior to the Observer, she was the Executive Director of The Fayetteville Dogwood Festival from 1999 – 2006 or as she likes to refer to 2006, the Hootie and the Blowfish year.

-Sharon currently serves on the board of Groundswell Pictures, the advisory board for Second Harvest Food Bank and is a commissioner on the City of Fayetteville’s Redevelopment Commission.
+Sharon currently serves on the board for Networth, a group for professional women; the leadership team for Pathways for Prosperity, an anti-poverty initiative; and is a commissioner on the City of Fayetteville’s Redevelopment Commission.

 But Sharon’s most considerable passion is being an advocate for children.
 For more than 25 years, she has been involved with the Partnership for Children as an advocate for our community’s youngest citizens.